Selena Gomez Contacted Demi Lovato Personally After Overdose

 Selena Gomez has broken her silence regarding her reaction to childhood pal Demi Lovato’s overdose.

-The longtime friends, who starred together on the children’s television series Barney and Friends and have since maintained a relationship, continue to support one another.
+The longtime friends, who starred together on the children’s television series Barney and Friends and have maintained a relationship ever since, continued to support one another.

 In the October issue of Elle Magazine, Gomez spoke about Lovato, who was briefly hospitalized and is now in a treatment facility following an apparent overdose in July of this year.